SaeednHT/scikit-optimize-constrained/README.md

 ### Step 3:
     pip install -i https://test.pypi.org/simple/ skopt-modcn

-This installs an essential version of scikit-optimize-constrained.
+This installs the latest version of scikit-optimize-constrained.

 How to use?
 -----------